 We wish to conduct our research in two parts.
 First to determine the true optimal real estate solution for publicly owned housing estates.
 Second, to look at the practical implications of this and the appropriate policy responses.

-As necessary we will informally review with non-Savills experts and/or sub-contract to specialist organisations (e.g. urban designers).
+As necessary, we will informally review with non-Savills experts and/or sub-contract to specialist organisations (e.g. urban designers).

 Proposal for First Paper